 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 What are the precautions when taking human papillomavirus bivalent vaccine (Cervarix)?

-Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to latex; or to other vaccines; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other vaccines; or if you have any other allergies.
+This product may contain inactive ingredients (such as latex found in the packaging of some products), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.